Preventing Pictures From Leaning Forward: The Straight Up Story, with or without a Picture Hanging System

 Of course, it’s also important that the hanging hooks not be visible above the top of the picture.
 Moving the picture wire attachment points higher can increase the possibility of this, so in the past we’ve suggested removing slack from the picture wire.

 While that’s OK up to a point, it’s important to not overtighten the picture wire.
 The reason is that taking slack out of the wire will increase stress on the sides of the frame, especially on heavier works, because it positions the wire at more of a right angle to the sides.
 If you’re interested in more information on the subject, here’s a scholarly discussion by the Fine Art Trade Guild of the UK.
 We are grateful to blogger Craig Collins for bringing it to our attention.

-A useful way to keep more slack in the picture wire while still concealing the hanging hooks is to use a pair of hangers and hooks (see Fig. 1).
+A useful way to keep more slack in the picture wire while still concealing the hanging hooks is to use a pair of hangers and hooks (see Fig. 1), an easy fix when using an art gallery hanging system.
 This technique is recommended by the Fine Art Trade Guild and can substantially reduce the stress on the sides of the picture frame by creating a more-oblique angle for the hanging wire.
 Using paired hangers and hooks is also a great way to keep the picture level and prevent side-to-side leaning.

 If you’re still having issues with leaning after taking these steps, don’t despair.
 Here are a few more ways of keeping things straight:

 • We now offer HangRight clips, a simple and inexpensive way to keep the picture hanging system's Steel Cable, Clearline, or Clear Tape snug against the rear of the artwork — learn more

 • Use small “bumpers” on the lower corners of the work.
 These can reduce the angle of lean by moving the bottom of the work outward slightly from the wall.